Westixy/VisualCalendar/README.md

 ### onUnselect

-action that is triggered when you click on a planif (if is clickable and not readonly)
+action when you unclick on a reserv with a multiple select

 ```js
 function actionOnUnselect(elem,datetime){